 Outputs

 This Node has a variable number of outputs.
-This is what the Number of channels setting determines.
+This is what the Number of outputs setting determines.
 The channel layout depends on the number of channels used, see Channel Matching & Mixing.

 Limitations & Known Issues